daisygunn/heiwa-gallery/README.md

 ![](assets/images/hearts.jpg)

-The products can be filtered by their respective category, this can be done in the navbar and also from the all products page.
+The products can be filtered by their respective category, this can be done in the navbar and also from the all products page (on a laptop).
+I chose to hide the filter options on a smaller screen as I felt it took up too much of the page.

 This filter sends a query to the database and only returns the products that have a category matching the id passed in the url.

 ![](assets/images/category-filters.jpg)